 '86-The Rev. Arthur Cleveland Clarke of the diocese of Vermont is locum tenens at St. Luke's Church, Utica, until a rector shall be called to succeed the late Rev. Angus M. Porter.

-'82 | The Rev. Robert Mac '77 | Mellar of Red Bank, II.
-J., 74 the Rev. Harry F. Auld of Haboro, Pa., and the Rev. Wm.
+'82 ( The Rev. Robert Mac '77 Zellar of Red Bank, H. J., '74 the Rev. Harry F. Auld of Haboro, Fa., and the Rev. Wm.
 M. Pickslay of Warwick, N. Y. spent two or three weeks in Bermuda, before Lent.
+The St Stephen's College Messenger

+.
 '72-The Rev. John S. Moody of Fayetteville, H. C. took charge of St. Peter's parish, Charlotte, N. C. during Lent.
 Address 510 N. Tryon Street.

-'69-The Rev. Samuel Moran, aged 66 yrs. died on Friday !!
-May the 1st at the residence of § C. E. Mayo, 266 Eighty-Third & Street, Brooklyn.

-In the June issue of "THE \$ Messenger" will be found a more detailed account of Mr. A Moran's death.
+'69-The Rev. Samuel Moran, aged 66 yrs. died on Friday May the 1st at the residence of C. E. Mayo, 266 Eighty-Third Street, Brooklyn.
+In the June issue of "THE MESSENGER" will be found a more detailed account of Mir.
+Moran's death.

-John Goodrich Martin and Harry Lee Rice former students of St. Stephen's were ordained to the diaconate in The Holy Communion
+John Goodrich Martin and Harry Horace Lee Rice former students of St. ordained to Stephen's were ordained to the diaconate in The Holy Communion Seminary.